duketopceo/Dixi/AI_to_Khan.md

 I've also created a `.cursorrules` file with instructions for the AI copilot, so future changes should be more consistent with the project architecture.

 The Python test script (`system_test.py`) is ready to run once Python is installed.
 It will check camera access, MediaPipe setup, and verify all services are reachable.
 The PowerShell wrapper (`run_system_test.ps1`) makes it easier to run by automatically finding Python.

+**PATH Configuration:** Node.js has been added to your user PATH.
+You may need to restart your terminal or IDE for the changes to take effect in new sessions.
+The current session should work immediately.

 Everything should be working smoothly now.
 Let me know if you run into any issues!